 - iPad & iPhone compatible (Great for Garageband App)

 - Easy to use

 - Very slim

 - Not a lot of features

 Nektar LX 61 +

 The Nektar LX 61+ is a great controller that you can use with Garageband.
-What I like about this option is that it has 61 full-sized keys, 8 pads, as well as faders and rotary knobs.
+I like this option because it has 61 full-sized keys, eight pads, and faders, and rotary knobs.

 This is one of the most affordable 61 key MIDI keyboards currently available on the market.